 Where can I hang my Christmas Garland?

-- An accent piece on a bare wall in the living room
+- Serving as an accent piece on a blank wall in your living room.

-What kind of Christmas decorations do you use during the holidays?
-Where do you plan to hang this beautiful Christmas garland?
+What do you think of this DIY mantel garland?
 Leave a note below with your thoughts or comments about the garland.

 Merry Christmas and Happy New Year!